Overview

 View more information about Otago's graduate attributes. - Learning Outcomes

-- Interrogate climatological influences on catchment hydrology
+- To interrogate climatological influences on catchment hydrology

-- Undertake statistical analysis of hydrological data
+- To undertake analysis of hydrological data

-- Develop critical reading skills, synthesizing literature and research skills
+- Develop critical reading skills, synthesizing literature and research skills.